kecheng55/kecheng/content/publication/bib2024/index (3).md

 ---
-title: 'Self-assembled nano-photosensitizer for targeted, activatable, and biosafe cancer phototheranostics'
+title: 'TransPTM: a transformer-based model for non-histone acetylation site prediction'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Lingkuan Meng
+  - Xingjian Chen
   - admin
-  - Junyang Qi
-  - Jie Zhang
-  - Huangxu Li
-  - Xiaojie Ren
-  - Wenyu Wei
-  - Lingkuan Meng
-  - Jing Li
-  - Qianqian Li
+  - Nanjun Chen
-  - Huatang Zhang
+  - Zetian Zheng
-  - Wenbin Deng
+  - Fuzhou Wang
   - Hongyan Sun
-  - Lin Mei
+  - Ka-Chun Wong

-date: '2022-11-15'
+date: '2024-05-09'
-doi: 10.1016/j.biomaterials.2022.121916
+doi: 10.1093/bib/bbae219

 # Schedule page publish date (NOT publication's date).
 publishDate: '2022-11-15T00:00:00Z'